Never having made any decisions as a child, I was never really sure how easy it would be when it came to me making decisions as an adult.

 Struggling to make a decision may also bring about impulsive tendencies.
 I say that, not necessarily because we’re always impulsive by nature, but through the sheer frustration of needing to make a decision.

 Living with uncertainty and knowing we have to make a decision may cause us to become impulsive, possibly because we’re already under pressure; we’re stressed; not up to the task; but the pressure’s still on.

 Some of the pointers below have helped me:

-- Firstly identify the problem so you know what you have to deal with;
+- Identify the problem so you know what you have to deal with;

 - Think about the options and possible solutions;